eshamster/sample-cl-test-on-gh-actions/README.md

-# try-cl-test-on-gh-actions
+# sample-cl-test-on-gh-actions

-A sample repository to try Common Lisp test on GitHub Actions.
+A sample repository to use [eshamster/try-cl-test-on-gh-actions](https://github.com/eshamster/try-cl-test-on-gh-actions) action.

 ## License